bizurkur/mockfs/docs/pages/04-credits.md

 - Support for testing more complex failure scenarios

-- Support for multiple quota, as well as more detailed quotas
+- Support for multiple, more detailed quotas

 - Support for emulating different file systems (e.g. you can set up mockfs to behave like Windows)